Efficient excitation-transfer across fully connected networks via local-energy optimization: Introduction

 In this work, we address the problem of identifying a network configuration compatible with optimal transport performances, including the effect of non-trivial interaction between the complex system and an external environment.
 These instances call for an extensive use of the open quantum systems formalism, the latter being able to effectively describe and interpret the dynamical evolution of a system undergoing irreversible processes such as dissipation and dephasing, which result from the interaction with the environment~\cite{Breuer-Petruccione,Rivas2012,deVega_Alonso_rev:2017}.

 However, attacking this multifaceted issue from the most general standpoint would be a formidable task.
-We therefore focus on a specific model of open quantum network, which has been extensively used to effectively describe the phenomenological dynamics of the Fenna-Matthews-Olson (FMO) protein complex~\cite{Engel:2007,Fleming:2009}.
+We therefore focus on a specific model of open quantum network, whose features have been extensively studied.
+The latter has been used to effectively describe the phenomenological dynamics of the Fenna-Matthews-Olson (FMO) protein complex~\cite{Engel:2007,Fleming:2009}.
 This complex plays a pivotal role in light-harvesting process of green-sulphur bacteria: it mediates the highly efficient transfer of excitations from large antenna structures to reaction centres~\cite{Lambert_review:2013,Fleming:2009,LHC_rev:2018}.
 The dynamics of such a complex has been modeled and thoroughly studied resorting to the open quantum system paradigm in a series of seminal papers~\cite{Plenio:2008,Caruso:2009,Chin:2013}.
 In particular, in this work we refer to Ref.~\cite{Caruso:2009}, where the FMO complex dynamics is described by a network simultaneously undergoing a Hamiltonian dynamics, accounting for the coherent exchange of excitations between the network sites, along with dephasing and dissipative Lindbladian dynamics, leading to loss of coherence and excitations instead.
 Interestingly, the dynamics exhibits a behaviour, which, to some extent, seems conterintuitive: unlike a classical random walk model, whenever one studies the fully Hamiltonian dynamics (i.e., in absence of dephasing and dissipation), the transport through the network can be inhibited as a consequence of destructive interference between sites~\cite{Caruso:2009}.
 Such destructive interference can be suppressed by either adding local static disorder -- eventually leading to perfect excitation transfer in the limit of random local energies -- or adding local dephasing noise.
-The former method contradicts the celebrated Anderson localization, according to which random disorder is responsible for inhibition of fully coherent transfer~\cite{Anderson:1958,Anderson_rev:1978}.
-The latter, instead, clearly shows that this is a relevant example of environment-assisted transport~\cite{Plenio:2008,Mohseni:2008,Rebentrost:2009}: contrary to expectations, the effect of dephasing is not necessarily detrimental for the performance of transport, which could instead be enhanced in certain conditions~\cite{Plenio:2008,Caruso:2009}.
+The addition of static disorder contradicts the celebrated Anderson localization, according to which random disorder is responsible for inhibition of fully coherent transfer~\cite{Anderson:1958,Anderson_rev:1978}.
+The effects of local dephasing mechanisms, instead, clearly show that this is a relevant example of environment-assisted transport~\cite{Plenio:2008,Mohseni:2008,Rebentrost:2009}: contrary to expectations, the effect of dephasing is not necessarily detrimental for the performance of transport, which could instead be enhanced in certain conditions~\cite{Plenio:2008,Caruso:2009}.